bain3/f.bain/README.md

 ## Deployment
 Deploying this website isn't very complicated.
 1. Clone this repo
-2. Change the `host` variable in `static/script.js` to your website
-3. Use docker-compose to build and run the api
+2. Use docker-compose to build and run the api
-4. Install nginx and set it up to reverse proxy anything that isn't found in `static`.
+3. Install nginx and set it up to reverse proxy anything that isn't found in `static`.
 You can find countless tutorials online on how to do this.
-5. Set up HTTPS for basic security.
+4. Set up HTTPS for basic security.

 ## How does it work?
 ### Short description